Mjid1/Mjid1/README.md

 ### 🚀 About Me
 I'm a **developer fueled by coffee** and driven by curiosity.
-I enjoy learning new technologies, solving problems, and contributing to open-source.
 One of my projects is [www.codecampus.tech](https://www.codecampus.tech), a platform for students to organize and manage their code efficiently.
 ---
 ### 🛠️ Tech Stack